last-ent/last-ent.github.io/posts/monadic-composition-conditional-execution.md

 Based on the specification, we can define following tests [Donatron(branch: faulty-composition) :: DonatronSpec.scala](https://github.com/last-ent/donatron/blob/faulty-composition/src/test/scala/donatron/DonatronSpec.scala)

-* `Response message when Request has valid ints between 10 & 10k`
+- `Response message when Request has valid ints between 10 & 10k`
-* `Response message when Request has few invalid ints`
+- `Response message when Request has few invalid ints`
-* `Response message when Request has few valid ints less than 10`
+- `Response message when Request has few valid ints less than 10`
-* `NoValidInts message when Request has no valid ints`
+- `NoValidInts message when Request has no valid ints`
-* `NoValuesAboveMinimum message when Request only has valid ints less than 10`
+- `NoValuesAboveMinimum message when Request only has valid ints less than 10`
-* `Exception when Request has valid ints greater than 10k`
+- `Exception when Request has valid ints greater than 10k`

 We can test the correctness of our implementation by running these tests.
 If they are run right now, two test cases will fail:

-* `NoValuesAboveMinimum message when Request only has valid ints less than 10`
+- `NoValuesAboveMinimum message when Request only has valid ints less than 10`
-* `NoValidInts message when Request has no valid ints`
+- `NoValidInts message when Request has no valid ints`

 ## Monadic Composition with `EitherT`

+The goal of this exercise is to modify the existing code so that all the existing tests pass.

 ### Understanding `trait RawData`